ohmeow/blurr/README.md

 **08/20/2020**
 * Updated everything to work latest version of fastai (tested against 2.0.0)
 * Added batch-time padding, so that by default now, `HF_TokenizerTransform` doesn't add any padding tokens and all huggingface inputs are padded simply to the max sequence length in each batch rather than to the max length (passed in and/or acceptable to the model).
 This should create efficiencies across the board, from memory consumption to GPU utilization.
-The old tried and true method of padding during tokenization requires you to pass in `padding='max_length` to `HF_TextBlock`.
+The old tried and true method of padding during tokenization requires you to pass in `padding='max_length` to `TextBlock`.
 * Removed code to remove fastai2 @patched summary methods which had previously conflicted with a couple of the huggingface transformers

 **08/13/2020**